Improved reproducibility of diffusion kurtosis imaging using regularized non-linear optimization informed by artificial neural networks: Results

 \section{Results}

-The artificial neural networks learned the mapping from data to kurtosis metrics very well.
-The coefficient of determination was 0.99 for MK, 0.96 for AK, and 0.98 for RK when calculated over all training data.
+The artificial neural network learned the mapping from data to kurtosis metrics very well.
+The coefficient of determination was 0.99 for MK, 0.97 for AK, and 0.98 for RK when calculated over all training data.

-Figure \ref{fig:maps} shows example DKI parameter maps computed using standard NLLS (A-C), predicted by the artificial neural networks (D-F), computed using regularized NLLS with $\hat{\text{MK}}$ (G-I), and computed using regularized NLLS with $\hat{\text{MK}}$, $\hat{\text{AK}}$, and $\hat{\text{RK}}$ (J-L).
-Standard NLLS produced poor results in several voxels in the splenium of the corpus callosum, which can be seen clearly in the MK and RK maps.
+Figure \ref{fig:maps} shows example DKI parameter maps computed using standard NLLS (A-C), predicted by the artificial neural network (D-F), computed using regularized NLLS with $\hat{\text{MK}}$ (G-I), and computed using regularized NLLS with $\hat{\text{MK}}$, $\hat{\text{AK}}$, and $\hat{\text{RK}}$ (J-L).
+Standard NLLS produced poor results in several voxels in the splenium of the corpus callosum, which can be seen clearly in the RK map.
 Regularized NLLS with $\hat{\text{MK}}$ produced clean MK maps but produced some implausible RK values in the splenium of the corpus callosum, motivating the addition of more regularization terms.
 Indeed, regularized NLLS with $\hat{\text{MK}}$, $\hat{\text{AK}}$, and $\hat{\text{RK}}$ did not suffer from this issue.

 Importantly, our algorithm estimates full tensors and thus provides more information about tissue microstructure than just the predicted parameter maps.
 Visualizations of the estimated tensors in one of the problematic voxels in the splenium of the corpus callosum are provided in Figure \ref{fig:tensor-comparison} which shows AKC values along different directions.
 In voxels containing tightly packed aligned axons, diffusion is most restricted along the directions perpendicular to the axons and AKC along these directions should be relatively high.
 However, due to the complicated geometry of the kurtosis tensor, the estimated tensor can correspond to a correct value of MK and an implausibly low value of RK.
 A visualization of the geometry of 100 kurtosis tensors near the splenium of the corpus callosum estimated using our algorithm is provided in Figure \ref{fig:tensors}.